top of page

 Deductions

 Most of the royalty statement questions we get are related to deductions.
-Many oil and gas mineral owners wonder why their royalty check is not as big as they expected.
+Many oil and gas mineral owners wonder why their royalty checks is not as big as they expected.
 The four most common deductions are for:

 Taxes